 Star-shaped Fort San Diego , a longtime Old Acapulco tourist attraction, overlooks the city's harbor.
 Within the fort is the Acapulco Historical Museum , where you can learn about Acapulco's seafaring history and its importance as a 16th-century trading port between the Americas and Asia.

-If you've got kids in tow, take them to El Rollo Acapulco , a water park with rides like the Sky Coaster and the Tornado, performing dolphin and sea lion shows, and a huge wave pool.
+Looking for fun things to do with kids?
+Take them to El Rollo Acapulco , a water park with rides like the Sky Coaster and the Tornado, performing dolphin and sea lion shows, and a huge wave pool.

 Farther south is Playa Puerto Marqués , where the narrow mouth of the bay keeps the waves gentle.
 The road to the beach is lined on one side with shops selling swimsuits, toys and coconuts and on the other with casual, thatch-roofed seafood restaurants.
 You can rent an umbrella (which you'll want to have for protection from the strong sun), and there's good snorkeling around the rocks at the mouth of the bay.